Are you having punch needle problems?

 If a punch needle rug can last without falling apart it must be true that the loops stay in the fabric.
 Rugs get a lot of abuse!

-But what is happening to make the punch needle stay?
-I’m still fairly new to punch needle, and I was wondering the same thing.
-I did a lot of research and here’s what I found out.
+But what is happening to make the punch needle loops stay?
+When I first started out with punch needle, and I was wondering the same thing.

 There are other fabrics you can punch on with both types of needle, but if you’re just starting out, you’ll get reliable results with those two fabrics.